Skip to main content

 3. If a cooperative purchasing group does not follow proper procurement procedures, who is responsible?

 Each individual agency operating a CNP involved in a cooperative purchasing group is responsible for ensuring that all procurements are conducted correctly and according to all applicable federal, state, and local regulations, laws, and rules.
 For example, if twenty agencies form a cooperative with one lead agency, and the lead agency does not follow all federal, state, and local procurement standards when conducting procurements, all twenty agencies may have a finding during their AR.
-The CDE will provide the lead agency with guidance and TA prior to issuance of the solicitation and award of the contract.
 For more information regarding this subject, contact the Procurement Resources Unit by email at NSDProcurement review@cde.ca.gov.

 Discounts, Rebates, Points, and Other Incentives